 - 2 cloves garlic, crushed

-- 750 g chicken breast, cut into small chunks
+- 750 g chicken breast, cut into tenders (1.6 pounds)

-- 12 small soft tortillas
+- 12 small soft taco tortillas

-- 2 cups cabbage, thinly sliced
+- 2 cups shredded lettuce

-- 1 carrot, shredded
+- 1 medium carrot, julienned or shredded

 - 1 cucumber, sliced into thin strips

-Set aside, then repeat for the remaining chicken.
+- Set aside, then repeat for the remaining chicken.

-Heat the tortillas according to the packet or you can heat them on a grill or over a flame (being very careful not to burn yourself).
+- Heat the tortillas according to the packet or you can heat them on a grill or over a flame (being very careful not to burn yourself).